Jeremy Padawer

 Jeremy Padawer (born October 26, 1973) is an American businessman, founder, animated television producer, and broadly recognized toy industry executive and entrepreneur.
-Padawer is chief brand officer of Jazwares, a Berkshire Hathaway company.
+Padawer is President of Jazwares, a Berkshire Hathaway company.
 Prior to selling to Berkshire Hathaway (2022), Padawer's toy company Wicked Cool Toys was acquired by Jazwares and parent company Alleghany Corporation in 2019.

-Padawer co-created and executive produced the Nickelodeon animated series Monsuno which ran for 65 episodes from 2012-2015.
+Padawer co-created and executive produced the Nickelodeon animated series Monsuno which ran for 65 episodes from 2012 to 2015.

 Early career

 In 1996, Padawer developed a network of transactional toy and gaming websites.
 Padawer "gamed" the Yahoo search engine using simple naming strategies.
 By naming each one of his collectible websites starting with two A's, Padawer's sites would come up first in search.
 Advertisers included Disney, Onsale.com, and Amazon.com.
 Most notably, Newsweek followed Padawer's tracking of the plunge in Beanie Baby valuations in 1998–1999 on Padawer's AbsoluteBeanies.com.

 Padawer is an early domain name investor.
 Padawer's sale of www.act.com to Symantec stands as one of the largest domain name transactions in history.
-Padawer purchased hundreds of generic .com domain names from 1996-2000 including his own first name (Jeremy.com), his city (PacificPalisades.com).
+Padawer purchased hundreds of generic .com domain names from 1996 to 2000 including his own first name (Jeremy.com), his city (PacificPalisades.com).
 Padawer utilized direct navigation traffic, aggregating hits for advertising dollars.

 In addition, Padawer developed DomainAppraiser.com, a site that advised thousands of domain name holders on valuation (1999–2001), and Schmuck.com, an online monthly with material by amateur humorists and users (1998–2000).

 Toy business

-Mattel (2001-2003)
+Mattel (2001–2003)

 In 2001, Mattel recruited Padawer out of Vanderbilt University's MBA program.
 Padawer managed Hot Wheels, Nickelodeon brands, and a relaunch of Masters of the Universe.

-Jakks Pacific (2003-2013)
+Jakks Pacific (2003–2013)

-In 2003, Padawer moved to Jakks Pacific, where he headed up boys' entertainment brands (2003-2009) before becoming EVP / GM of Jakks Malibu, the largest business unit at Jakks Pacific (2010-2013).
+In 2003, Padawer moved to Jakks Pacific, where he headed up boys' entertainment brands (2003–2009) before becoming EVP / GM of Jakks Malibu, the largest business unit at Jakks Pacific (2010–2013).
 Padawer reinvented the WWE toy line and over the next 10 years launched 30+ brands into the mass marketplace, including Pokémon, Dragon Ball Z, Club Penguin, UFC, Neopets, SpongeBob SquarePants, Disney Princess, Winx Club, Nintendo, Disney Fairies, the Rocky franchise, Phineas and Ferb, and more.

 Padawer was responsible for brand, marketing, product development, business development, and entertainment content development across all JAKKS Malibu business unit categories.

-Wicked Cool Toys / Jazwares (2013-present)
+Wicked Cool Toys / Jazwares (2013–present)

 In 2013, Padawer entered into a partnership in start-up Wicked Cool Toys as Co-CEO / President and Partner.